 Understanding management and business in an international context is a requirement in today’s global economy.

 Schulich’s exchange program offers an ever-expanding number of opportunities for graduate students to study abroad.
-Formal reciprocal business school-to-business school partnerships allow both domestic and international students from Schulich to spend one term studying abroad at a partner school.
+Formal reciprocal business school-to-business school partnerships allow both domestic and international students from Schulich to spend anywhere from one week to one term studying abroad at a partner school.